tlk/window.onerror/README.md

 window.onerror
 ====
-#### Log client side exceptions on your server when they occur in production.
+#### Log client side javascript exceptions on your server.
 Works in all major browsers.
-Get a glimpse into what's going on when something fails in the browser.

-#### The idea
-Network errors, limited memory and badly written browser extensions can be a hostile environment for your client side code.
-Nevertheless, you want to improve your code and make it even more robust.
-How do you keep track of these "odd errors"?
-Well, a simple solution is to attach an error handler to window.onerror.
-If we allow the error handler to be optimistic it can be short and simple.
-Basically, it's just a matter of telling your server that something went wrong, using a simple AJAX call.

-On your server, log everything that is posted to /window.onerror.
-After a while you will be able to see a new side of your web application.
-Now you can make it better.

-There are commercial solutions that already do this and more, and this simple script is not meant to compete with those services.
+When our client side javascript is deployed it has to work in a hostile browser environment with network errors, limited memory, malware and browser extensions of poor quality.
+With automated testing we have come a long way, but considering the unpredictable browser environment, there will be error cases that we cannot possibly predict.

+Nevertheless, our users expect everything to work flawlessly and we cannot expect them to provide reliable error reports.
+As a consequence, we are looking for a method to detect new javascript errors as soon as possible.

+So how do we keep track of client side errors?

+A simple solution is to attach an javascript error handler to window.onerror, see https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers.onerror

+Note that this does not catch all errors!
+But it might catch enough.
+Let us continue this happy-go-lucky approach and allow the error handler to be optimistic, because then we can keep it short and simple.
+That makes it less intrusive to inline the entire javascript error handler in a html script tag, which is preferable over using script src because that extra http get request might fail.

+On the server side we keep a log file with all the error messages we have received from the client side error handler.

+We can now use this server side log file to discover when our client side javascript is failing in new and unexpected ways.
+Keep in mind that this is a happy-go-lucky solution, and that by design we are going to miss some errors.

+##### Classes of errors
+There are two classes of client side errors:
+* Errors that we can fix, and
+* Errors we cannot fix

+I have collected a list of the last class at https://github.com/tlk/window.onerror-blacklist

 #### Get Started